235 Wellesley Street

 In addition to the role as an instructor at Regis, Professor DaCunha has served as an adjunct professor for American International College, Springfield, MA and Fitchburg State University, Fitchburg, MA.
 He has instructed courses both at the graduate and undergraduate level in reading, elementary education, special education, and ESL.

-Post-Baccalaureate Certificate Education ESL Pre K-12, University of Massachusetts Dartmouth, Dartmouth MA
+Post-Baccalaureate Certificate Education ESL Pre K-12, University of Massachusetts Dartmouth

-Master’s of Education Reading Pre K-12, American International College, Springfield, MA
+Master’s of education reading pre K-12, American International College

-Bachelor’s of Science Elementary Education K-6, Lynn University, Boca Raton, FL
+Bachelor of Science in Elementary Education K-6, Lynn University,

 Professor DaCunha’s goal is to share his diverse knowledge and expertise in education (particularly literacy development), in order to inspire current and future educators who will make a lasting impact in the lives of countless children.